Gov. DeSantis says he's not ready to enter Phase 3 in reopening Florida

 STEP-BY-STEP PLAN" to reopen the economy, the state has seen a spike in new coronavirus cases.

-Gov. Ron DeSantis said Florida isn’t ready for the next phase of his effort to reinvigorate the...
+Creative Loafing: Tampa Bay Gov. Ron DeSantis says Florida isn't ready for Phase 3